 How do I apply?
 What happens next?

-The application cycle for 2023 is closed.
-The next application cycle will open in fall 2023 for the 2024 experiences.
+The application cycle for Summer 2026 will open in the fall semester.

-- Be as complete and specific as possible as to the type of experience you want to have and how it will impact your future practice.
+- The Pharmobility experiences are primarily researched based with some patient care.
+Applicants will be asked to select the site that best fits their career goals.
+Be as complete and specific as possible as to the type of experience you want to have and how it will impact your future practice.
 Please do not contact our Pharmobility partners at this point as they find it confusing (they don't know if you have been selected for the program or not).
-If you need University-specific info, contact pharmexperiential@austin.utexas.edu.
+If you need University-specific information, contact pharmexperiential@austin.utexas.edu.

 - We and our Exchange Partners will review all applications.
-If you are “Approved To Proceed,” you will be notified.
-Coordinators in Europe contact students and help you start making appropriate arrangements.
+If you are “Approved to Proceed,” you will be notified.
+Coordinators in Europe and Australia contact students and help you start making appropriate arrangements.

-- International paperwork (e.g. visa and all UT requirements) is started and completed through the International Office.
+- International paperwork (e.g. visa and all UT requirements) is started and completed through TEXAS Global.

 - Final assessment of language skills will occur (if necessary) to ensure a sufficient level of fluency.